 Annual Compensation (a/k/a Compensation Cap) – Only a certain amount of a plan participant’s compensation may be used to calculate contributions or to perform nondiscrimination tests.
-For example, for 2020, if a participant earns $350,000 in compensation, the employer may only calculate the participant’s share of a profit sharing contribution based on $285,000 – the annual compensation limit in effect for the year.
+For example, for 2022, if a participant earns $350,000 in compensation, the employer may only calculate the participant’s share of a profit-sharing contribution based on $305,000 – the annual compensation limit in effect for the year.

-Elective Deferrals – A participant’s salary deferrals (pre-tax and Roth) made to 401(k) and 403(b) plans cannot exceed $19,500 for 2020, plus catch-up contributions.
-Participants who also participate in a governmental 457(b) plan have a separate deferral limit of $19,500 for that plan.
+Elective Deferrals – A participant may defer no more than $20,500 from their salary into 401(k) and 403(b) plans for 2022.
+This limit applies for both pre-tax and Roth contributions made to all 401(k) and 403(b) plans for the year.
+This limit does not include catch-up contributions.
+Participants who participate in a governmental 457(b) plan have a separate deferral limit of $20,500 for that plan.

-Catch-Up Contributions – 401k), 403(b) and governmental 457(b) plan participants age 50 or older may defer an additional $6,500 each year over the elective deferral limit.
+Catch-Up Contributions – 401k), 403(b), and governmental 457(b) plan participants age 50 or older may defer an additional $6,500 each year over the elective deferral limit, plan permitting.
 403(b) plans and governmental 457(b) plans may have additional special catch-up provisions.

-Defined Contribution Plan Limit (a/k/a Annual Additions Limit) – All employee and employer contributions allocated to a plan participant’s account for 2020 cannot exceed the lesser of:
+Defined Contribution Plan Limit (a/k/a Annual Additions Limit) – All employee and employer contributions (including forfeitures) allocated to a plan participant’s account for 2022 cannot exceed the lesser of:

 - 100% of the participant’s compensation, or